Thursday, March 31, 2011

 What a view!

-Shells and weeds wait for the new wave to come;
+Shells and weeds wait for the new wave to come.

 Bum, bum, bum, very fun!

-A seagull family looks for food,
+A seagull family looks for foods,

-Breakfast include.
+Breakfast includes.

 The ocean waves suck them back into the water -